2021 Assam Legislative Assembly election: Events

 The Election commission suspended four polling officials after a polled Electronic Voting Machine (EVM) in Ratabari constituency in Karimganj district was transported to the strong room through a car belonging to relative of Krishnendu Paul, BJP candidate from neighbouring Patharkandi, after polling party's own car broke down during heavy rain on 9:00pm April 1, 2021.
 The commission also ordered for a repoll at the polling place where the EVM was taken from, despite all machines were packed and untouched.
-The vehicle was stopped after a mob was informed and they spotted the EVMs in another vehicle reaching strong room.
+The vehicle was stopped after a mob was informed and they spotted the EVMs in another vehicle reaching the strong room.
 The video of the incident went viral.

 Repoll

 On 10 April 2021, the Election Commission of India (ECI) declared the polling held on 1 April 2021 at four polling stations across three Assembly constituencies as 'void' under Section 58(1)(b) of the Representation of the People Act, 1951.
 The Commission also ordered a repoll in these booths to be held on 20 April 2021.